neondatabase/website/content/docs/guides/sqlalchemy.md

 1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
 2. Click **New Project**.
-3. Specify a name, a PostgreSQL version, and click **Create Project**.
+3. Specify a name, a PostgreSQL version, a region, and click **Create Project**.
 4. After creating a project, you are directed to the Neon **Dashboard** tab, where a connection string with your password is provided under **Connection Details**.
-The connection string includes your password until you navigate away from the **Dashboard** tab.
+The connection string includes your password until you navigate away from the Neon Console or refresh the browser page.
 Copy the connection string.
 It contains the details required to connect to Neon from SQLAlchemy.

 ## Install psycopg2